-It is easy to concentrate only on the outer and biting surfaces of teeth when you are in a hurry, but it is important to emphasize that all surfaces of each tooth should be brushed, including the most forgotten tongue-side of your teeth.
+It's easy to concentrate only on the outer and biting surfaces of teeth when you're in a hurry, but remember that all surfaces of each tooth should be brushed, including the most forgotten tongue-side of your teeth.
 (The 'lingual' side in dental geek speak.)

-Think of it this way, when you are brushing your teeth, just concentrate on thoroughly and gently brushing only the ones you want to keep.
+Think of it this way, when you're brushing your teeth, just concentrate on thoroughly and gently brushing any and all of the ones you want to keep.

 You can also consider investing in an electric toothbrush, which can take time getting used to, but is very effective to get those hard to reach spaces.
-It also automatically times you, by quadrant, so you are more likely to get to every surface of every tooth.
+It also automatically times you, by quadrant, so you're more likely to get to every surface of every tooth.